“The answer is wine… Oh, wait! What was the question?”

 Nearest Airport: Bangalore international airport, which is an hour drive from the hills, is the closest airport to Grover Zampa.

-Nearest railway: The nearest railways to Grover Zampa would be Dodballapur station (about 5km).
+Nearest railway: The nearest railways to Grover Zampa in Bangalore would be Dodballapur station (about 5km).

-Walking in, we let ourselves be enamored with the smell of wine, letting it sweep us of our feet.
+Walking in, we let ourselves be enamoured with the smell of wine, letting it sweep us off our feet.

-Vipin took us through the different processes of winemaking explaining how wine is just as human as us.
+Vipin took us through the different processes of wine-making explaining how wine is just as human as us.
 He featly described, starting from the grape sorting, bunch-pressing, fermentation, bottling, and barrel-ageing, the different routes chosen for the aroma and flavours to sprout open.
-(Unfortunately, photography is forbidden in most rooms so you’ll have to venture yourself to see how things are done 🙂 – book a tour here)
+(Unfortunately, photography is forbidden in most rooms so you’ll have to venture yourself to see how things are done 🙂 – book a Grove Zampa vineyard tour here)

-Bottles of wine, cheese, and crackers were waiting as we entered the barrel room – ready to be tasted and reviewed.
+Bottles of wine, cheese, and crackers were waiting as we entered the barrel room – ready to be tested and reviewed.

 Seeing swirling sipping… Experiencing the five S’s of wine tasting, trying to decipher the different elements was indeed fun.